Holy Wrath OTK Paladin Deck List Guide - Ashes of Outland March 2020

 As a Combo deck, Holy Wrath Paladin is very dependent on its Mulligan.
 You should focus heavily on keeping card draw, trusting that it will subsequently draw you any other cards you need.

 Holy Wrath OTK Paladin Strategy

 In the early game, your focus should be on drawing cards as quickly as possible.
-You should prioritise playing situational draws like Crystology and immediate draws like Novice Engineer before the slower draws of Bloodmage Thalnos and Acolyte of Pain.
+You should prioritise playing situational draws like Crystology and immediate draws like Novice Engineer before the slower draw of Bloodmage Thalnos.
 You can also play the spells Potion of Heroism and Flash of Light to draw cards if you have no minions available.
 At no point should you ever play a Baleful Banker or Holy Wrath as both cards are essential for your final combo.